Batok: Kalinga

 Pregnant women also receive a characteristic tattoo known as the lin-lingao or chung-it.
 These are small x-marks made on the forehead, cheeks, and the tip of the nose.
 The marks are believed to confuse the spirits of slain enemies, protecting the women and the unborn children from their vengeance.

 Tattoos were also believed to allow ancestor spirits to see if a person is worthy of joining them in the spirit world (Jugkao).

 Aside from prestige and ritual importance, tattoos were also considered aesthetically pleasing.
 Tattooed women are traditionally considered beautiful (ambaru or whayyu), while tattooed men were considered strong (mangkusdor).
 During pre-colonial times, people without tattoos were known as dinuras (or chinur-as in Butbut Kalinga) and were teased as cowards and bad omens for the community.
 The social stigma usually encouraged people to get tattooed.

 Tattoo artists were predominantly male among the Kalinga, female artists were rarer.
 They are known as manbatok or manwhatok.
-Tattoos are first outlined with uyot, a dried rice stalk bent into a triangle.
+Tattoos are first outlined with uyot, a dried rice stalk bent into a triangle, or with shaped wooden blocks.
 These are dipped into ink and used to trace patterns into the skin before the tattoos are applied.
 The uyot also serves to measure the scale of the tattoos, ensuring they are symmetrical.